idrisaquil/Binary-Image-Classification-Dogs-vs-Cats-CNN-VGG-16/README.md

 # Dogs vs Cats

 The "Dogs vs. Cats" dataset is a popular benchmark for image classification tasks, particularly for learning Convolutional Neural Networks (CNNs).
 It involves training a model to distinguish between images of dogs and cats, often using a subset (in this case: 3,750 cats and 3,750 dogs) of a larger dataset.
 The larger dataset contains 17,500 images (8,750 cats and 8,750 dogs).
-Ultimately, this model utilizes a combination of tools to learn features from cat/dog images in the dataset, evaluate and visualize predictions, and display results.
-Model accuracy is measured via AUC/ROC Scores and Confusion Matrix.
+Ultimately, this model utilizes a combination of tools to learn features from cat/dog images in the dataset, as well as evaluate, visualize predictions, and display final accuracy results.
+Model accuracy is measured via Confusion Matrix and AUC/ROC Scores.

 This project makes use of the following Python libraries & Machine Learning franeworks to accurately ascertain whether an image is a cat or a dog: